Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     }
 ```
 :::important
 Since Netcode for GameObjects uses a server authoritative model, the server will always have read or write permissions to any `NetworkVariable`.
+As an example, if you set both the read and write permissions to `Owner` the server can still read and write to the `NetworkVariable`.
 :::

 ### Read Permissions